weihanglo/debian-R-setup/doc/install_apt.md

-## Configure the "APT" Package manager
+## Configure the APT Package manager
 ### Check The Network Connection

 Although you've succeed the installation, you cannot do anything without configuring your source of your **package manager**.